Kelvin-N-Analytics/beer-demand-forecasting-east-africa/README.md

 Based on the analysis, a beverage company like EABL or KWAL should:

-1. **Replace moving average forecasting with Exponential Smoothing** — the 47% accuracy improvement directly reduces both stockouts and excess inventory
+1. **Replace moving average forecasting with Exponential Smoothing**: the 47% accuracy improvement directly reduces both stockouts and excess inventory
-2. **Pre-position stock 3–4 weeks before December and Easter** — lead times average 14 days, so orders need to go out before the demand spike hits
+2. **Pre-position stock 3–4 weeks before December and Easter**: lead times average 14 days, so orders need to go out before the demand spike hits
-3. **Prioritise inventory accuracy for premium SKUs** — Johnnie Walker Black generates the highest holding cost savings per case reduced
+3. **Prioritise inventory accuracy for premium SKUs**: Johnnie Walker Black generates the highest holding cost savings per case reduced
-4. **Investigate Nairobi supplier reliability** — the largest market has the lowest on-time delivery rate (58.8%), creating unnecessary supply risk
+4. **Investigate Nairobi supplier reliability**: the largest market has the lowest on-time delivery rate (58.8%), creating unnecessary supply risk
-5. **Build promotional stock buffers** — with a +26.6% average uplift, promotions without pre-positioning stock risk turning sales opportunities into stockouts
+5. **Build promotional stock buffers**: with a +26.6% average uplift, promotions without pre-positioning stock risk turning sales opportunities into stockouts

 ---